Wise-Repeater/InfiniteStellaris-ProductionRevolution-Localisation/README.md

 # Production Revolution Localisation

-# a repo to manage the localisation file from Production Revolution
+## A repo to manage the localisation file from Production Revolution
 #